jidongxiao/CSCI1200-DataStructures/lectures/05_classes_II/README.md

 ## 5.2 Operator Overloading

 - When sorting objects of a custom class, we can provide a third argument to the sort function, and this third argument is a comparison function.
 - What if we do not want to provide this third argument?
-The answer is: define a function that creates a < operator for Date objects!
+The answer is: define a function that creates a < operator for objects of that class!
 At first, this seems a bit weird, but it is extremely useful.
 - Let’s start with syntax.
 The expressions a < b and x + y are really function calls!
 Syntactically, they are equivalent to operator< (a, b) and operator+ (x, y) respectively.
 - When we want to write our own operators, we write them as functions with these weird names.